jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- If it explodes trigger a gameover or physics event
 	- If sent up the conveyor triggers a unique ending?

-- Gamepad controls
-	- Move the cursor in a virtual space, use in place of mousePos

-- Crazy idea: DRM extension document
-	- Generate a document that adds a device
-	- Device is a keypad where if clicked in sequence validates
-	- Serial numbers represent numpad pattern
-	- When clicked in sequence shows a serial code on a separate monitor
-	- Compare against scanner result

-- Revisit Skeleton
-	- Try and use the rigidbody and armature movement
-	- Use the platformer demo as a basis
-	- Will need a version of GrabbableObject that support skeletons
-	- Test new model

 - Add secret items
 	- Scale that tells you the Hotdog quality
 	- Only active when something is "sacrificed"

-# Code Cleanup
-- Convert inputs into actions
-	- Track all inputs as actions
-	- Would need to convert the following
-		- MouseLeft (interact, grab)
-		- MouseRight (drop)
-		- Shift (inspection mode)

-- Refactor naming scheme
-	- BaseScene should reflect itself as a GameHandler

-- Refactor events to occur based on Emitters / Signals